Code-Institute-Submissions/ms1-face-fodder/testing.md

 |2| User clicks the recipe download button which opens up in a new tab/ window to print or save as an image or PDF |Pass|

 ## Manual Testing of Features

+The following features were manually tested:

+* Navigation menu links: Home, Beauty Recipe Book, Ingredients, DIY Beauty Recipes, for Dry Skin, for Tired Skin, for Acne, Contact, all take a user to the correct location when clicked - Passed
+* The 3 images in DIY solution section on the Home page, all redirect to the correct recipe - Passed
+* Each carousel item has an image link (recipe or ingredient) and more information/ recipe button that redirects to the ingredients page or recipe page - Passed
+* Social media icons, when clicked, open up a new tab/ window to the social URL address - Passed
+* The Contact Form has been tested as part of User story 5 - Passed

 ## Peers Review Testing